fbpx

 I decided to see if I could come up with a simple vegan chili recipe from the ingredients that I had on hand.
 It turned out really good and didn’t take long!

-To be considered nutritarian, you have to look at oil, salt, and sugar content of recipes.
-So make sure you are using low-sodium or no-salt added beans & vegetable broth and not sautéing in oil.
-It is very simple just to use a few tablespoons of water or vegetable broth to saute instead of oil.
+To be considered WFPB, you have to look at the recipes’ oil, salt, and sugar content.
+So make sure you use low-sodium or no-salt-added beans & vegetable broth and not sautéing in oil.
+Using a few tablespoons of water or vegetable broth to saute instead of oil is very simple.
 Don’t add sugar or salt while cooking.

 delicious 3 bean vegan chili; healthy, nutritious, oil free, whole food plant based, gluten free, dr. fuhrman, eat to live